piriya33/CDC_Wordpress/wp-content/plugins/gd-bbpress-attachments/readme.txt

 * Italian

 == Upgrade Notice ==
-= 2.4 =
+= 2.5 =
-Added download attribute to attached files links.
-Many updates and improvements.
-PHP minimal requirement to 5.3.
-WordPress minimal requirement to 4.0.
+JS and CSS files are by default always loaded.
+Various minor improvements and updates.

 == Changelog ==
+= 2.5 =
+* Updated JS and CSS files are by default always loaded
+* Updated WordPress minimal requirement to 4.2
+* Updated several broken URL's
+* Updated and improved readme file

 = 2.4 =
 * Added download attribute to attached files links
 * Updated sanitation of the plugin settings on save